Humanities 110 explores how people living in diverse historical contexts have engaged fundamental questions about human existence.

 What do we study?

-- Aesthetics and Politics: Harlem turns to a dynamic cultural center of the early twentieth century in order to interrogate the relationship between artistic creation and social and political transformation.
+- Modern literary and artistic forms of the Black diaspora, and the relationship between artistic creation and social and political transformation.

 What do you learn and practice?